 How Will This Affect Cathay’s Service Standards?

-While I’m sad to see the livelihoods of these crew being affected, it’s worth noting that there had previously been complaints of the performance of US-based crews.
-Given how some of these bases, most notably the New York base, had only been established for a short period of time, many crew working as Flight Pursers and Senior Pursers were just not as experienced as their Hong Kong counterparts, resulting in alleged service shortfalls, especially in premium cabins.
+While I’m sad to see the livelihoods of these crews being affected, it’s worth noting that there had previously been complaints about the performance of US-based crews.
+Given how some of these bases, most notably the New York base, had only been established for a short period of time, many crew working as Flight Pursers and Senior Pursers were not as experienced as their Hong Kong counterparts, resulting in alleged service shortfalls, especially in premium cabins.

 I’ve had great experiences with New York-based crews in Premium Economy and Economy

 Personally, I’ve had a few flights with New York-based crews and found them overall to be a mixed bag.
-New York-based crews are typically viewed quite negatively in comparison to their other US-based counterparts, and I’ve been disappointed by service in the premium cabins.
-However, I’ve also had fantastic experiences with New York-based crews when flying in Economy, so, I guess your mileage may vary.
-So, I wouldn’t necessarily view the firing of US-based crews as an attempt to remove some underperforming crews from the system.
+New York-based crews are typically viewed quite negatively in comparison to their other US-based counterparts, and I’ve been disappointed and impressed by service across various cabins, so, I guess your mileage may vary.
+I wouldn’t necessarily view the firing of US-based crews as an attempt to remove some underperforming crews from the system.

 What About Cathay’s Other Crew Bases?